Native American gaming: 2006 legislation

 In 2006, Congress introduced legislation to protect their own casino interests from those tribes that are outside reservations.
 Further, the Bureau of Indian Affairs (BIA) has faced increasing pressure to tighten regulatory policy and oversight of casino approvals.
 In particular, the BIA has been instructed by Congress to implement new procedures after two decades of IGRA's existence.
 These procedures would allow local communities to have more influence in the siting of casinos in their community and would make the process of casino approval more transparent.
 To many tribes, however, the proposed regulations will further encroach on tribal sovereignty.

-Pacific Northwest gambling

-Indian gaming became the focus for many tribes in efforts to retrieve their sovereignty and economic independence.
-Native American tribes went through vast political, economic, and social change after the Indian Gaming Regulatory Act of 1988.
-Non-Native Americans instituted their politics and forced Native Americans onto small reservations.
-Casino and bingo halls have provided funding for housing, medical, social services, education, and many other resources for the Native American tribes.
-Funds derived from gambling have advanced Native Americans.
-However, Native Americans have compromised their wants because of a set of provisions forced on the Native Americans by the federal government.
-The first provision enforced was that the state has to approve the form of gaming that is conducted.
-The second provision was the state and reservations had to agree on where to build each casino.
-The third provision required the tribe to develop gaming ordinances to be approved by the chairman of the National Indian Gaming Commission.

-The Puyallup Tribe's casino advanced tribal agency majorly.
-The Emerald Queen Casino earnings enabled the tribe to preserve their culture.

-Gambling has both positive and negative effects on Native Americans.
-Indian gaming weakens Indian sovereignty and breaks down tribal cultures and traditional values and has increased domestic abuse.

-Indian gaming provides job opportunity for thousands of Native and non-Native Americans.
-The casino and bingo hall generates billions of dollars in revenue that helps Native American sovereignty.

-Industry
+Regulatory schemes

 Statistics provided by the National Indian Gaming Commission (NIGC), indicate that there are 460 Native gaming establishments in the US.
 These casinos are operated by 240 federally recognized tribes and offer Class I, Class II and Class III gaming.
 Gaming is divided into 3 classes with a different regulatory scheme for each: